argoproj/argo-cd/docs/user-guide/commands/argocd_app_wait.md

       --health                 Wait for health
   -h, --help                   help for wait
       --operation              Wait for pending operations
-      --resource stringArray   Sync only specific resources as GROUP:KIND:NAME.
-Fields may be blank.
+      --resource stringArray   Sync only specific resources as GROUP:KIND:NAME or !GROUP:KIND:NAME.
+Fields may be blank and '*' can be used.
 This option may be specified repeatedly
   -l, --selector string        Wait for apps by label.
 Supports '=', '==', '!=', in, notin, exists & not exists.
 Matching apps must satisfy all of the specified label constraints.
       --suspended              Wait for suspended
       --sync                   Wait for sync